ekernf01/ggrn/ggrn_docker_backend/README.md

 GGRN can interface with any GRN software that can run in a Docker container.
-You need to make a Docker container and a program that will run in it.
+You need to make a Docker image and a program that will run in it.
 The folder `from_to_docker` will be "mounted" to the container, allowing files to pass in and out.
 It will appear on the host machine in the working directory where GGRN is run and it will appear in the Docker container at the root of the filesystem.

 ### Prediction program